Jack DeJohnette

-Jack DeJohnette (born August 9, 1942) is an American jazz drummer, pianist, and composer.
+Jack DeJohnette (August 9, 1942 – October 26, 2025) was an American jazz drummer, pianist and composer.

-Known for his extensive work as leader and sideman for musicians including Charles Lloyd, Freddie Hubbard, Keith Jarrett, Bill Evans, John Abercrombie, Alice Coltrane, Sonny Rollins, Miles Davis, Joe Henderson, Michael Brecker, Pat Metheny, Herbie Hancock and John Scofield, DeJohnette was inducted into the Modern Drummer Hall of Fame in 2007.
-He has won two Grammy Awards and been nominated for five others.
+Known for his extensive work as leader and sideman for musicians including Charles Lloyd, Freddie Hubbard, Keith Jarrett, Bill Evans, John Abercrombie, Alice Coltrane, Sonny Rollins, Miles Davis, Joe Henderson, Michael Brecker, Pat Metheny, Herbie Hancock, and John Scofield, DeJohnette was inducted into the Modern Drummer Hall of Fame in 2007.
+He won two Grammy Awards and was nominated for six others.
+The Times said that as a drummer "few could rival his virtuosity or his dynamism".
+He recorded more than 35 albums under his own name as a band leader.

-Biography
+Life and career

 Early life and musical beginnings

-DeJohnette was born in Chicago, Illinois, to Jack DeJohnette (1911–2011) and Eva Jeanette DeJohnette (née Wood, 1918–1984).
-Although of predominantly African-American heritage, he has stated that he has some Native American ancestry, specifically Seminole and Crow.
-He began his musical career as a pianist, studying from age four and first playing professionally at the age of 14.
-He later switched focus to the drums.
-When Jack switched to drums, he was also taught drumming techniques from a local jazz drummer, Bobby Miller Jr, who lived in the same neighborhood.
-DeJohnette credits his uncle, Roy Wood, Sr. (1915–1995), a Chicago disc jockey and vice president/co-founder of the National Black Network of Black Broadcasters, as his inspiration to play music.
+DeJohnette was born in Chicago, Illinois, on August 9, 1942, to Jack DeJohnette (1911–2011), a labourer, and Eva Jeanette DeJohnette (née Wood, 1918–1984).
+Although of predominantly African-American heritage, DeJohnette stated that he had some Native American ancestry, specifically Seminole and Crow.
+His parents moved to California to find work and he was raised by his grandmother Rosalie Ann Wood.
+His childhood was spent in a musical environment and his mother, who returned to Chicago without his father, was said to have composed the jazz standard 'Stormy Monday' and sold it for 50 dollars.

+He was found to have perfect pitch and began his musical career as a pianist, studying from the age of four with Antoinette Rich, the leader of an all-female symphony orchestra in Chicago, and first playing professionally when he was 14 years old.
+At school he sang lead tenor in a doo-wop quartet and played acoustic bass in a dance band.
+When Jack was 13 he switched to drums, although he still saw piano as his first instrument and played in the clubs of Chicago.
+He was taught drumming techniques by a local jazz drummer, Bobby Miller Jr, who lived in the same neighborhood, and practised three hours on drums and three hours on piano each day.
+DeJohnette credited his uncle, Roy Wood Sr. (1915–1995), a Chicago jazz disc jockey and vice president/co-founder of the National Black Network, as his inspiration to play music, introducing him to jazz and taking him to clubs.